CristianCG86/Roms-Collection-Maker-OSX/README.md

 ## Create the final ROM

 Run "step2.sh" to create the final ROM **"./Build/LoadThis.rom"**. to load it on the SCC Cartridge Flash-ROM, use [FL.COM](https://github.com/gdx-msx/FL/tree/master/FL-V133) from version 1.33.

+## Create all

+Run "do_all.sh" if you prefer create all at once

 ## Note